 Asthma sufferers rejoice – this sweet treat might be the secret to breathing easier through your seasonal allergies.
 Pineapple is rich with bromelain, a multi-faceted protein digesting enzyme.
 Bromelain is used worldwide to treat everything from muscle pain to indigestion.
 It’s anti-inflammatory properties are especially beneficial for allergy sufferers with asthma, as it can combat inflamed airways to allow for easier breathing.
 While there is no definitive cure for asthma, a bowl of sliced pineapple or a tropical pineapple smoothie could help to limit the need for your inhaler throughout allergy season.

 Natural antioxidants, antihistamines and antitoxins – oranges are the ultimate multitasker when it comes to defending against seasonal allergies.
 Fresh oranges are packed with vitamin C, which functions similarly to quercetin.
 The presence of vitamin C in the body helps to stabilize mast cells in the immune system, therefore decreasing histamine levels in the bloodstream.
 Vitamin C also helps cleanse the body of lurking toxins, which improves overall immune system function.
-If the acidity in oranges is too strong for your stomach, consider getting your vitamin C fix from peppers and strawberries instead.
+Sometimes the acidity in oranges is too strong for your stomach.
+Consider getting your vitamin C fix from peppers and strawberries instead.

-If your breathing feels tighter or shallower throughout seasonal allergy season, consider adding a healthy helping of spinach to your diet.
-Spinach is loaded with magnesium, a crucial mineral that plays an essential role in supporting and regulating several systems in the body including the respiratory system.
-Magnesium works to alleviate constricted airways in the lungs by dilating bronchial tubes and reducing inflammation.
-One cup of raw spinach accounts for 20 percent of the daily suggested 400 milligrams of magnesium, but you can receive an additional boost from magnesium rich foods such as nuts, seeds and other leafy greens.
+Is your breathing feels tighter or shallower throughout seasonal allergy season?
+Consider adding a healthy helping of spinach to your diet.
+Spinach is loaded with magnesium.
+Therefore, a crucial mineral that plays an essential role in supporting and regulating several systems in the body.
+For instance, the respiratory system.
+Magnesium works to alleviate constricted airways in the lungs.
+Moreover, by dilating bronchial tubes and reducing inflammation.
+One cup of raw spinach accounts for 20 percent of the daily suggested 400 milligrams of magnesium.
+You can receive an additional boost from magnesium rich foods such as nuts, seeds and other leafy greens.

 Foods to Avoid if You Have Seasonal Allergies

 While there is no such thing as a seasonal food allergy, there are certain foods that aggravate seasonal allergy symptoms.
 If a runny nose and phlegm in your throat are common for you during allergy season, your best bet is to avoid yogurt and other dairy products.
 Dairy can cause mucus to thicken or feel thicker, which makes it harder to drain.
 Certain fruits and vegetables such as tomatoes and zucchini should also be avoided because they are naturally rich in histamines.
-Because of this, the immune system can confuse their plant proteins with pollen and cause a cross-reaction similar to an allergic reaction.
-Cooking these fruits and vegetables can help to deplete their potentially irritating plant proteins, but when in doubt, avoid fresh off the vine produce until allergy season is over.
+Because of this, the immune system can confuse their plant proteins with pollen.
+Therefore, cause a cross-reaction similar to an allergic reaction.
+Cooking these fruits and vegetables can help to deplete their potentially irritating plant proteins.
+However, when in doubt, avoid fresh off the vine produce until allergy season is over.

-Seasonal allergies can make for a brutal few months for sufferers, but there are plenty of ways to alleviate your symptoms without relying on medication.
+Seasonal allergies can make for a brutal few months for sufferers.
+Although, there are plenty of ways to alleviate your symptoms without relying on medication.
 Consult with a functional medicine doctor to create a dietary and wellness plan to help you combat your seasonal allergies naturally from within.